fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 In this demonstration, we will start with a simple linear regression model, but we will eventually move to models for panel data in the latter half of this text.
-Thus, we will give a brief introduction to random and fixed effects models for panel data and even to lesser-known *correlated random effects* models.
+Thus, we will give a brief introduction to random and fixed effects models for panel data and even to a lesser-known *correlated random effects* models.

 ## Specification of predictors